Whole Horse Training

 by Nancy K. Camp

-Having completed my first full-length book, "From Whips to Whispers: Healing Through Ethical Horsemanship," I'm thrilled to launch this platform and invite you to explore with me the myths long embedded in conventional horse training and riding practices.
+Having completed my first full-length book, In It for the Horses, A journey from Whips to Whispers, I'm thrilled to launch this platform and invite you to explore with me the myths long embedded in conventional horse training and riding practices.

 In this blog, we will delve into the misconceptions and outdated beliefs that continue to shape our relationships with horses, often prioritizing human ego over their well-being.
 Through thoughtful discussions, we will uncover valuable lessons that horses have to share, learning how to become more attuned to their needs and perspectives.